jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 - Ethical Hacking: Ethical hacking is different from malicious hacking.
 The purpose of ethical hacking is to expose security flaws in the organization’s system.
 - Posture Assessment: It combines security scanning, ethical hacking, and risk assessments to provide an overall security posture of an organization.

-### B. Penetration Testing Pre-Requirement:
+### B. Pen Testing: Simulate Man-In-The_Middle Attack on a secure system:
+Pre requirments knowledge
 - Python Scapy Package: Scapy is a powerful Python-based interactive packet manipulation program and library.
 It is able to forge or decode packets of a wide number of protocols, send them on the wire, capture them, store or read them using pcap files, match requests and replies, and much more.
 It is designed to allow fast packet prototyping by using default values that work.
 - Kali Linux: is an open-source, Debian-based Linux distribution geared towards various information security tasks, such as Penetration Testing, Security Research, Computer Forensics and Reverse Engineering [11].
 - Cyber Security principles: Applied Cyber Security Principle to find weakness in the system (by pass filter if using same MAC address)
-- Networking Principles (MAC Address)
+- Networking Principles: Understand MAC Address, Access Point, Various Networking Devices
-- OSI Model and TCP/IP Model: Understand Layers Architecture
+- OSI Model and TCP/IP Model: Understand Layers Architecture of OSI Model and TCP/IP Models, Understand IPV4 and IPV6
-- Web Aplication Structures (Client Server Model)
+- Web Aplication Structures: (Client Server Model)
 - Python Programming: String Manipulation, Parsing HTML, Sending & receiving HTTP requests, Netfilterqueue, Socket Programming, Data Structures,

-### C. Penetration Testing Methods:
 -